karreiro/learn-dmn-in-15-minutes/learn/decision-logic.md

         decision table, a relation, function, an invocation, or even another context.

         Generally, contexts hold one or more local variables (values related to a local context).
-See an example of a Context with two key-value pairs, both with an identifier and a literal expression:
+See an example of a Context key-value pair with an identifier and its literal expression:
       </p>

       <img src="/assets/decision-logic-2.png" />